baldwindunn919/notes/README.md

 In short:
 "Program today with SOLID principles, favor clarity over complexity, and consider testing as a core aspect of coding, ensuring your software remains maintainable, extensible, and robust."

+# 2024-02-05
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and modularity often lead to more efficient systems in the long run."

+In other words, don't waste time trying to optimize parts of your code that might not significantly impact performance.
+Instead, invest in solid coding practices, good algorithms, and clean designs that will make your software easier to understand, modify, and scale.